dario-rodriguez/devon-guide/OASP4J-project-without-database.md

 #### Remove @name annotation

-Remove @name from Dao package class , which related with dao class and from it's implementation class.
+Remove @name from Dao package class , which are related with dao class and from it's implementation class.

 #### Remove dataaccess package